bmonews2018/bmonews/en-US/buyer/shopping_cart.md

 There are 6 types of statuses for the Shopping Cart Order:

-All: All statuses of the Shopping Cart Order will be displayed
+All: All statuses of the Shopping Cart Order will be displayed.

-New: Shopping Cart Order had been sent to the Supplier and is awaiting for Supplier’s review on Tax, Delivery Fee and Additional costs
+New: Shopping Cart Order had been sent to the Supplier and is awaiting for Supplier’s review on Tax, Delivery Fee and Additional costs.

-Processing: Shopping Cart Order had been confirmed for the billable amount and delivery is in process
+Processing: Shopping Cart Order had been confirmed for the billable amount and delivery is in process.

 Completed: Shopping Cart Order delivery and payment had been completed.